-She is the co-founder and serves as co-chair of the Coalition for Environment, Equity, and Resilience (CEER) – a coalition of 25 organizations focused on raising awareness between people, place, pollution, and public health.
+She is the co-founder and serves as co-chair of the Coalition for Environment, Equity, and Resilience (CEER) – a diverse coalition consisting of twenty-five environmental, social justice, affordable housing, and transportation organizations advancing a common policy agenda to ensure a healthier, more resilient, and equitable future for the Houston region.
 She is also one of the founding members of the New Giving Collective, a giving circle established in 2017 to serve as a vehicle to support and respond to the needs of the Black community.

 Dr. Nelson’s doctorate in public policy, master’s in applied sociology and bachelor’s degree in psychology all come from the University of Maryland, Baltimore County.

 Nelson, B. (March 2019).
 Lunch Plenary Speaker: Local Health after Hurricane Harvey.
 2019 Sharing Knowledge to Build a Culture of Health Conference.
 The Robert Wood Johnson Foundation, Woodlands, Texas.